 - Fruits: The more colorful, the better.
 We always make sure to cut everything into bite-size pieces, so the kids don’t waste precious playtime segmenting an orange, biting an apple or peeling a banana.
 If the fruit is especially sticky, I include a toothpick as a utensil.

 - Veggies: Our lunch boxes have a spot to hold the kids’ favorite dips, which go perfectly with sliced veggies like cucumbers, jicama or bell peppers.
-One monkey will only eat edamame and olives but I count it.
+One of my kids will eat only edamame and olives, but we count it.

 - Treats: Yes, sometimes they get a piece of candy or a homemade cookie from a weekend baking project.
 But more often than not, their special “treat” is something relatively healthy in disguise.

 By working as a team to make school lunches, the kids feel empowered to make healthy choices.
-They’re more likely to eat what they pack.
-Not to mention, we all move a little quicker in the morning and I might even get to eat, too.
+They’re more likely to eat what they themselves pack.
+Not to mention, we all move a little quicker in the morning.